 - At least fourteen (14) calendar days prior to the hearing, or as far in advance as is reasonably possible, DHA will send a letter by at least one of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official College records; or emailed to the parties' College issued email account.
-The letter will include the following: - An indication that the parties may have the assistance of an advisor of their choosing, at the hearing, though the advisor's attendance at the hearing is the responsibility of the respective parties. - The time, date and location of the hearing.

-- A copy of the investigation determination, if one is available at the time of the hearing.
+The letter will include the following: - An indication that the parties may have the assistance of an advisor of their choosing, at the hearing, though the advisor's attendance at the hearing is the responsibility of the respective parties. - The time, date and location of the hearing. - A copy of the investigation determination, if one is available at the time of the hearing.
 For good cause, DHA may grant requests to reschedule the hearing date. - At least seven (7) calendar days prior to the hearing, the parties provide the DHA a list of the names of the proposed witnesses and copies of all proposed documentary evidence.
-At least five (5) business days prior to the hearing, DHA will have the names of proposed witnesses and copies of all applicable documentary evidence available for the parties. - DHA in consultation with the parties, the Director of Compliance, and the investigator(s), may decide in advance of the hearing that certain witnesses do not need to be physically present if their testimony can be adequately summarized by the investigator in the investigation report or during the hearing.
-All parties will have ample opportunity to present facts and arguments in full and question all present witnesses during the hearing, though cross-examination is conducted by the party's advisor.
-If alternative attendance or questioning methods are desired, the parties should request them from DHA at the pre-hearing conference.
+At least five (5) business days prior to the hearing, DHA will have the names of proposed witnesses and copies of all applicable documentary evidence available for the parties. - DHA in consultation with the parties, the Director of Compliance, and the investigator(s), may decide in advance of the hearing that certain witnesses do not need to be physically present if their testimony can be adequately summarized by the Investigator in the investigation report or during the hearing.
+All parties will have ample opportunity to present facts and arguments in full and question all present witnesses during the hearing, though formal cross-examination is not used between the parties.
+If alternative attendance or questioning methods are desired, the parties should request them from DHA at least eight (8) business days prior to the hearing.
 Gateway will make reasonable accommodations for both parties in keeping with the principles of equity and fairness.